GSA/site-scanning-documentation/about/project-management/stakeholders.md

 ## Initiated Stakeholder Relationships

 These programs have been identified as possible stakeholders and we have solicited feedback and created at least one MVP product for them.
 We need to check back in with the team to re-evaluate what would be useful to them.

+#### Data.gov

+* We've built report pages and direct download links for data hub, developer hub, and data.json data.
+* Next, the data.gov team is considering if and how the site scanning program can be useful for powering a new version of [this dashboard](https://labs.data.gov/dashboard/).
+  * We also need to do a quality assessment of the current scan data.

 #### Code.gov team